PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *Cut back to lecture hall.*

 **DR. CHEN:** Notice what's happening there.
-High technology, global coordination, continuous innovation—but no centralization, no separation of consequence from decision-making, no bureaucratic capture.
+High technology, global coordination, continuous innovation—but no centralisation, no separation of consequence from decision-making, no bureaucratic capture.

 **WARREN:** But that's just software.
 What about physical infrastructure?
 You can't build bridges or power plants through distributed networks.

 **DR. CHEN:** Can't you? *(turns to board)* Let's think about what actually made those historical civilizations vulnerable.

-*She draws a diagram showing centralized vs. distributed infrastructure.*
+*She draws a diagram showing centralised vs. distributed infrastructure.*

-**DR. CHEN:** Egyptian irrigation depended on centralized management of the Nile.
+**DR. CHEN:** Egyptian irrigation depended on centralised management of the Nile.
 Roman roads required imperial maintenance.
 Chinese treasure fleets needed imperial shipyards.
 In each case, a single point of control became a single point of failure.

 **MARIA:** So you're saying we should avoid large-scale infrastructure projects?

 **DR. CHEN:** I'm saying we should design them differently. *(pointing to distributed network diagram)* What if instead of one massive power grid, we had thousands of smaller, interconnected microgrids?
-Instead of centralized manufacturing, distributed fabrication?
+Instead of centralised manufacturing, distributed fabrication?
 Instead of imperial fleets, networks of independent operators?

 *SCENE: Animation showing resilient network topologies—multiple pathways, no single points of failure.*

-**NARRATOR (V.O.):** The mathematics of network resilience suggests that distributed systems with multiple pathways are not just more robust than centralized systems—they're more effective.
+**NARRATOR (V.O.):** The mathematics of network resilience suggests that distributed systems with multiple pathways are not just more robust than centralised systems—they're more effective.
 No single point of failure means no catastrophic collapse.
 No central bottleneck means faster adaptation to changing conditions.
-And in many cases, they're also more efficient—distributed power generation requires far less grid infrastructure than centralized plants feeding distant consumers.
+And in many cases, they're also more efficient—distributed power generation requires far less grid infrastructure than centralised plants feeding distant consumers.

-*Cut to: Example of decentralized power grid in Germany, showing solar panels on individual buildings feeding into local networks.*
+*Cut to: Example of decentralised power grid in Germany, showing solar panels on individual buildings feeding into local networks.*

 **GRID ENGINEER SCHMIDT:** Each building can generate power, store power, or consume power based on immediate conditions.
 The system balances itself automatically, without requiring central dispatch or bureaucratic approval.